shourya321/Minimal-Cost-Path-Finder/README.md

-# Shortest-Path-Finder
+# Minimal-Cost-Path-Finder

-A brief description of what this project does and who it's for
+A web application that finds the most efficient path between two points using Dijkstra's algorithm.
+Designed with a clean React frontend and a Flask backend

 ## Features

-- displays the shortest distance between source and destination.
+-  Input source and destination nodes
-- displays shortest path one must take to reach destintion with minimum distance
+-  Displays shortest path and total distance
+-  Built using Dijkstra’s algorithm
+-  Visual twin maps (satellite and outline)
+-  Fully deployed frontend and backend

 ## API Reference